the-anylogic-company/Alpyne/README.md

 You can learn more about the specifics and deeper background information from reviewing the [documentation](https://t-wolfeadam.github.io/Alpyne) or referencing the provided examples.

+Note that the example "StockManagementGame" also requires you to have installed the [Pypeline library](https://github.com/t-wolfeadam/AnyLogic-Pypeline) in your AnyLogic environment.

-Note that to run the examples, you will need to export them from AnyLogic.
+Before running the example scripts, you'll need to first export them from AnyLogic.
+To run them without any modifications, you'll need to do the following:

+1. Open the given model in AnyLogic (e.g., `examples/Pathfinder/ModelSource/Pathfinder.alp`)
+2. In the properties of its RL Experiment, click the export button at the top; save the zip file inside a folder named "ModelExported" to sit alongside the "ModelSource" folder
+3. In your file explorer, extract the contents of the zip in place (such that, e.g., the file `examples/Pathfinder/ModelExported/model.jar` is valid)
+4. Run the associated Python script